Dev.Chan64's Blog

 Key Sentence

-Developers who write documents are the ones who sustain the company.
+Developers who document are the ones sustaining the company.

 4. Testing Debt